PrefectHQ/prefect/docs/guide/core_concepts/notifications.md

 # Notifications and State Handlers

 Alerts, notifications, and dynamically responding to task state are important features of any workflow tool.
-For this reason, Prefect introduces a flexible concept of "state handler", which can be attached to individual tasks or flows.
+For this reason, Prefect introduces a flexible concept called "state handlers", which can be attached to individual tasks or flows.
 At a high level, a state handler is simply a function which is called on every change of state for the underlying object; these can be used for sending alerts upon failure, emails upon success, or more nuanced handling based on the information contained in both the old and new states.